Onyechi, U. A., Ibeanu V. N., *Okechukwu T. P. and Nsofor L. D

 *Corresponding Author: [email protected]

-Objective: This study determined the nutrient composition of freeze-dried and oven-dried soursop (Annona muricata) pulp powders and sensory evaluation of drinks made from them compared with the fresh one.
+Objective: This study determined the effects of freeze-dried and oven-dried soursop (Annona muricata) pulp powders on blood glucose levels of normo-glycaemic adults.

-Materials and Methods: Mature soursop fruits were purchased at a local market in Nsukka, Enugu State, Nigeria.
-The fruits were allowed to ripen for 5 days at room temperature (37°C).
+Materials and Methods: Mature soursop fruits were purchased at a local market in Nsukka, Enugu State, Nigeria and were allowed to ripen for 5 days at room temperature (37°C).
 The ripe fruits were washed, peeled, seeds handpicked and the pulp dried.
-Freeze-drying was done at -40°C for 72 hours, oven-drying at 70° C for 48 hours.
-Nutrient content was determined using standard methods.
-Each of the freeze-dried and oven-dried soursop powders (100g) was liquefied with 500mls of water to formulate unsweetened drinks.
-A hundred grammes each of the dried powders were liquefied with 500mls of water and flavoured with four tablespoons (60g) of honey to formulate sweetened drinks.
-Fresh soursop pulp (200g) was liquefied with 400mls of water and flavoured with four tablespoons (60g) of honey to formulate sweetened fresh drink.
-Sensory evaluation of all the drinks was conducted using a 9-point hedonic scale.
-Data obtained from the study were analyzed using the Statistical Product for Service Solution (SPSS) for Windows version 21.
+Freeze-drying was done at -40°C for 72 hours and oven-drying at 70°C for 48 hours.
+The amount of the freeze-dried and oven-dried soursop powders providing 50g available carbohydrate were liquefied with water to formulate unsweetened drinks.
+Effect of the unsweetened freeze-dried and oven-dried drinks on blood glucose levels of normo-glycaemic adults was determined by finger prick blood sample every 30 minutes at 30, 60, 90 and 120 minutes postprandial using sterile lancets and glucometer (Accu-Chek).
+Data obtained from the study were analyzed using Statistical Product for Service Solution (SPSS) for Windows version 21.
 Results were presented as means and standard deviations.
-The researcher used Analysis of Variance (ANOVA) and Duncan’s new multiple range tests to separate and compare means at p < 0.05.
+Analysis of Variance (ANOVA) was used to separate means at p < 0.05.